December 5, 2024

 Nūxsen Announced Phase 1 Winner of DOE DAC Technology Prize

-NEW YORK, NY – December 19, 2023 – The US Department of Energy, Office of Fossil Energy and Carbon Management, announced the finalists for the Direct Air Capture Pre-Commercial Technology Prize.
+The US Department of Energy, Office of Fossil Energy and Carbon Management, announced the finalists for the Direct Air Capture Pre-Commercial Technology Prize.
 Nūxsen is one of seven Phase 1 winners who will receive a cash prize and a technology voucher to further advance direct air capture science.
 Nūxsen and the other winners will proceed to Phase 2 of the contest which concludes in September 2024.

 Nūxsen is one of a very small number of companies focusing on electrochemical innovations to remove the thermal energy requirement from current state-of-the-art carbon dioxide removal technologies.
 “Until we can operate large-scale direct air capture systems using nuclear power, we need to find ways to make the process less energy intensive,” said Christopher Wight, Nūxsen CEO.
 “Emergent electromechical technologies like our VCRx and E-ReGEN platforms will solve this problem.”